s3n0/e2scripts/README.md

    > - Switching on and off the LG TV via RS-232 interface

 + **epg_refresh.py**
-   > - simple python-script for Enigma2 based set-top-box, for refresh EPG info
+   > - simple python-script for Enigma2 based set-top-box, for refresh EPG data on all channels
-   > - the script will find all the necessary transponders you need to zap
+   > - the script will find all the necessary transponders what you need to zapping
    > - transponders are selected from the userbouquet and zap only once
-   > - the best way how to use the refresh is add the python-script into the CRON scheduler:
+   > - the best way to use EPG refresh is to add a new task to the CRON scheduler:
    ```
-       # to run the python-script every 5th day at 03:00 pm, add this new line into the CRON config file:
+       # -to run the python-script every 5th day at 03:00 pm, add the new one line into the CRON config file:
        0 3 */5 * *      python /usr/script/epg_refresh.py > /dev/null 2>&1
    ```